BlueMirrors/cvu/README.md

 detector = Detector(classes="coco", backend = "torch"))
 ```

-Internally, Detector will load Torchscript (JIT) pretrained Yolov5s weight model.
+Internally, the Detector will load Torchscript (JIT) pretrained Yolov5s weight model.

-If you want to run detector for your custom weights, simply do following
+If you want to run the detector for your custom weights, simply do the following:

 - [Train Yolov5 on your custom dataset](https://github.com/ultralytics/yolov5/wiki/Train-Custom-Data)
 - [Export Weights PyTorch weights to TorchScript](https://github.com/ultralytics/yolov5/blob/master/export.py)

-Make sure your model is on correct device (CUDA can save torchscript in Float16 format which is unavailable/inefficient in many CPU) while exporting your custom weights.
-It's recommended to add `--half` flag for CUDA usage.
+Make sure your model is on the correct device (CUDA can save torchscript in Float16 format which is unavailable/inefficient in many CPUs) while exporting your custom weights.
+It's recommended to add `--half` flag for CUDA.

 ```bash
 python export.py --weights $PATH_TO_PYTORCH_WEIGHTS --include torchscript
 ```

-Now simply set parameter `weights="path_to_custom_weights.pt` in Detector initialization, and you're ready for inference.
+Now simply set parameter `weights="path_to_custom_weights.pt` in the Detector initialization, and you're ready for inference.

 <br><br>